Chris Wallace: Career

-Early career: The Boston Globe
+Career beginnings: The Boston Globe

-Although accepted at Yale Law School, he decided to work for The Boston Globe where he was described by his boss as an "aggressive and ambitious reporter".
-He first covered City Hall, during the time Kevin White was mayor of Boston and later became a roving national reporter.
-Wallace soon focused his attention towards broadcast television news as an assistant to Walter Cronkite at the 1964 Republican National Convention.
-Wallace noticed the power of television when he saw all the reporters at the 1972 political conventions were watching the proceedings on televisions instead of in person.
-For a time in the early 1970s, he worked for the Chicago station WBBM-TV, which was owned and operated by CBS.
+Although accepted at Yale Law School, he decided to work for The Boston Globe, where his boss described him as an "aggressive and ambitious reporter".
+He first covered City Hall during the time Kevin White was mayor of Boston and later became a roving national reporter.
+Wallace noticed the power of television when he saw all the reporters at the 1972 political conventions were watching the proceedings on television instead of in person.
+For a time in the early 1970s, he worked for the Chicago station WBBM-TV, which is owned and operated by CBS.

-1975–1988: NBC News
+1975–1988: Network journalism debut at NBC News

-Nightly News, Meet the Press

-Wallace began his network journalism career with NBC in 1975, where he stayed for 14 years, as a reporter with WNBC-TV in New York City.
+After seeing the impact television had on news at the 1972 Republican National Convention, he focused on working on broadcast news, first at NBC (1975–1988).
+Wallace began his network journalism career with NBC in 1975, where he stayed for 14 years as a reporter with WNBC-TV in New York City.
 Wallace then transferred to NBC's Washington bureau as a political correspondent for NBC News and later served as Washington co-anchor and news reader for the Today show with Bryant Gumbel and Jane Pauley in 1982.
-That same year, he also served as chief White House correspondent (1982–1989), anchor of the Sunday edition of NBC Nightly News (1982–1984, 1986–1987), and moderator of Meet the Press (1987–1988).
+That same year, he also served as chief White House correspondent (1982–1989) alongside contemporaries CBS's Lesley Stahl and ABC's Sam Donaldson.
+He later served as anchor of the Sunday edition of NBC Nightly News (1982–1984, 1986–1987), and moderator of Meet the Press (1987–1988).

 On May 18, 1985, as part of an NBC News special, Wallace did a joint interview with Ronald Reagan and Nancy Reagan at Camp David.
 Some journalists have described Wallace's style as confrontational.
 During President Ronald Reagan's news conference in March 1987, when Reagan admitted to dealing arms for hostages, Wallace asked Reagan why he had denied that Israel was involved with the arms sales to Iran "when you knew that wasn't true."

-In 1988, Wallace covered the 1988 Republican National Convention for NBC News where he interviewed political figures including real estate tycoon Donald Trump questioning him about flirting with running for political office.
+In 1988, Wallace covered the 1988 Republican National Convention for NBC News, where he interviewed political figures, including real estate tycoon Donald Trump questioning him about flirting with running for political office.